bobeobibo/ResistoViper/README.md

 It also creates taxonomy profiles.

 Input:
-- Paired sequencing reads (.fq), organized in one folder Output («results» folder):
+- Paired sequencing reads (.fq), organized in individual folders

+Output («results» folder):
 - Matrix with relative abundance values for each ARG (All.RPKM)
 - Table with ARG richness values for each sample (All.adiv)